BurntSushi/blog/content/post/unwrap.md

 1. Even in quick programs or programs only built for myself, I treat errors as values. `anyhow` makes this incredibly simple.
 Just `cargo add anyhow` and then use `fn main() -> anyhow::Result<()>`.
 That's it.
-There's just no huge ergonomic advantage to using panicking for error handling in this context.
-`anyhow` will even emit backtraces.
+There's no huge ergonomic advantage to using panicking for error handling in this context. `anyhow` will even emit backtraces.
 2. I liberally use `unwrap()` in tests.
 I rarely if ever use `?` in unit tests.
 This might be because I started writing Rust before unit tests could return `Result<T, E>`.
-I've just never seen a compelling advantage to change what I'm doing here and writing out longer signatures.
+I've never seen a compelling advantage to change what I'm doing here and writing out longer signatures.
 3. I have generally gravitated toward treating errors as values instead of panicking in documentation examples.
-In particular, all you have to do is add `# Ok::<(), Box<dyn std::error::Error>>(())` to the bottom of most examples, and now you can use `?`.
+In particular, all one has to do is add `# Ok::<(), Box<dyn std::error::Error>>(())` to the bottom of most examples, and now `?` can be used in examples.
 It's easy to do and shows code that tends to be more idiomatic.
 With that said, *real* error handling tends to add context to errors.
 I would consider that idiomatic, yet I don't do it in documentation examples.
 Additionally, documentation examples tend to be targeting the demonstration of some particular facet of an API, and expecting them to be perfectly idiomatic in every other aspect---especially if it distracts focus from the point of the example---seems unrealistic.
 So generally, I think `unwrap()` in documentation is okay, but I've been gravitating away from it because it's easy to do.

 So, in summary, I'd say "do not use `unwrap()` for error handling in Rust" is a fine first approximation.
 But reasonable people can disagree over whether to use `unwrap()` in some scenarios (as discussed above) due to its terseness.

-With that said, I believe it is uncontroversial to state that `unwrap()` should not be used for error handling in Rust libraries or applications that you intend for others to use.
+With that said, I believe it is uncontroversial to state that `unwrap()` should not be used for error handling in Rust libraries or applications that are intended for others to use.
 That's a value judgment.
-You can disagree with it, but I think it would be hard to argue that using `unwrap()` for error handling leads to a good user experience.
+One can disagree with it, but I think it would be hard to argue that using `unwrap()` for error handling leads to a good user experience.
 Therefore, I think most folks are aligned
 here: `unwrap()`, and more generally, panicking, is not an adequate method of